 The professional eligible for this program must be a certified Nurse Midwife, Psychiatric Nurse Specialist, or a Primary Care Nurse Practitioner.

 Licensed professionals can earn up to $50,000 as a student loan repayment amount if they commit to working at an approved NHSC-site with the course of NHSC Loan Repayment Program (NHSC LRP).

 source - pexels.com

 They’re required to work for 2 years.
-The funding amount you will receive depends upon the area you’re working in.
+The funding amount a person receives depends upon the area they're working in.